 Some popular modifications of this exercise include the Maltese cross and the vertically inverted exercise cross.
 With these skills, the athlete will hold their body parallel to the floor at ring height and extend their arms laterally.

-Before including the iron cross exercise into your routine, build some muscle flexibility and stamina.
-This exercise is excellent for improving your overall body muscle endurance as it targets major muscle groups.
-In addition, people who do rowing can significantly take advantage of this exercise.
+Before including the iron cross exercise, build some muscle flexibility and stamina.
+This exercise improves your overall body muscle endurance by targeting major muscle groups.
+In addition, rowing people can significantly take advantage of this exercise.

 How to Perform the Iron Cross Exercise?

-First, you will need to stand straight with your feet at a distance of shoulder width.
-Then you will need to grasp a pair of dumbbells.
-After that, you need to lift your arms towards your sides so that your arms and your torso form the shape of a T. It is important to note that your arms stay parallel with the ground.
-Also, they need to be perpendicular towards the sides of your torso, forming a 90-degree angle.
+It is important to note that your arms stay parallel to the ground.
+Also, they need to be perpendicular to the sides of your torso, forming a 90-degree angle.
 Finally, make sure the palms of your hands face forward.
-This will be the initial position of the exercise.
+Thus this will be the initial position of the exercise.